drewww/prism/docs/source/making-a-roguelike/part4.rst

    return Attack

 Next we need to make kobolds actually use the attack action.
+We will simply attempt to attack regardless of the situation, and assume that `canPerform` will reject the attempt if the circumstances are wrong (e.g. out of range).

-Navigate to ``modules/game/components/koboldcontroller.lua`` and right above the final return we're going to add the following:
+Navigate to ``modules/game/components/koboldcontroller.lua``
+and right above the final return we're going to add the following:

 .. code:: lua